 Students will be required to take comprehensive preliminary examinations (written and oral, see Graduate Catalog), normally after completing one and one-half to two years on campus in the program.
 Students must pass the examinations prior to applying for internship.
 A practitioner's skills examination, also required of all students, will normally be completed during the student's second year and must be passed prior to applying for internship as well.
 All doctoral students, including graduates of our master's program, must complete an APA ethics examination prior to seeing clients.
 A score of 80% on this examination is considered a pass.
-Students are also expected to pass the Departmental computer competency examination.
-They are required to take this examination no later than fall of the second year.
-The student must pass this examination before proposing the dissertation.
 Students must successfully defend their dissertation proposal by February 1 of the year in which they submit rankings for internship.